finos/fluxnova-bpm-platform/webapps/README.md

 The webapps above are relying on 2 libraries:

-* __flowave-bpm-sdk-js__: provides tools for developers who want interact with the platform using Javascript
+* __fluxnova-bpm-sdk-js__: provides tools for developers who want interact with the platform using Javascript
-* __flowave-commons-ui__: is a set of shared scripts, templates and assets, used in the different webapps
+* __fluxnova-commons-ui__: is a set of shared scripts, templates and assets, used in the different webapps

 #### Plugins